How to Install Android 14 GSI on Any Smartphone

 fastboot reboot

-Disclaimer: Though we won’t recommend you flash the initial build of Android 14 on your primary device, you can try it out on a secondary device.
-Currently, it may contain multiple bugs or stability or privacy issues.
-So, it depends on whether you’ll wait for the stable release.
+Disclaimer: Though we won’t recommend flashing the initial build of Android 14 on your primary device, you can try it out on a secondary device.
+Currently, it contains multiple bugs or stability issues, so it depends on whether you’ll wait for the stable release.

 That’s it, guys.
 We assume this guide was helpful to you.
-Feel free to ask in the comment below for further queries.
+If you have any further queries, feel free to ask in the comment section below.